- Getting Started: Beyond WordPress Theme Documentation

 – The mod_rewrite Apache module

-Finally, we strongly recommend the latest versions of PHP and MySQL, however, we understand that this isn’t right for everyone, and that sometimes hosts can be slow or hesitant to upgrade their customers since upgrades to PHP and MySQL have historically broken applications.
+Finally, we strongly recommend the latest versions of PHP and MySQL.
+However, we understand this isn’t right for everyone and that sometimes hosts can be slow or hesitant to upgrade their customers since upgrades to PHP and MySQL have historically broken applications.
 In conclusion, WordPress will always work on the latest versions of PHP and MySQL, which are often faster and more stable.